- What is the current immigration guidance?

 - The homestay company will determine how to manage quarantines.
 If you would like to know more about their policy, please contact your program coordinator or homestay representative.

-- What are UC Davis’ public health policies for Fall Quarter?
+- What are UC Davis’ public health policies regarding COVID-19?
 Will I be required to wear a mask?

 • Participate in the university's testing program.
 Unvaccinated people are required to participate in the COVID-19 Testing program once every four days.
-Vaccinated people are mostly exempt from the university's testing program requirement.
-However, occasional surveillance testing may be required, regardless of vaccination status.
+Vaccinated people are required to test every 14 days.
+Occasional surveillance testing may also be required, regardless of vaccination status.
 Read more about the Scope of the COVID-19 Testing and Screening Program.

 • Assist in the contact tracing process.
 If you’re contacted by a Yolo County Public Health department or university-designated official, please respond promptly.
 This will assist with identifying other individuals who might have some degree of risk due to close contact with individuals who have been diagnosed with COVID-19.